cbadenes/corpus-viewer-addons/README.md

 ## Reference

-You can use the following to cite the service:
+You can use the following to cite this work:

 ```
 @inproceedings{Badenes-Olmedo:2017:DTM:3103010.3121040,